sumyann/k8s-controller/README.md

     ```bash
     go build -o bin/controller ./internal/controller
     ```
+3. Install the CRDs into the cluster:
+    ```bash
+    make install
+    ```

-3. Run the tests to ensure everything is working as expected:
+4. Run the tests to ensure everything is working as expected:
     ```bash
     go test ./... -v
     ```